 PCR2 of Arabidopsis thaliana

-FW2.2-like (FWL) protein of 180 aas and 2 TMSs.
-Involved in plant and fruit development, and possibly in calcium transport (Libault and Stacey 2010).
+FW2.2-like (FWL) protein of 180 aas and 2 or 3 TMSs.
+It is involved in plant and fruit development, and possibly in calcium transport (Libault and Stacey 2010).
 See family description for details about its possible functions in the tomato (Beauchet et al. 2021).

 FWL of Persea americanan (Avocado)

 Ubiquitin protein ligase with the first 250 aas homologous to MCA2.